 The amount available for cash dividends, if any, will be affected by many factors, including our future operating results, financial condition and capital requirements, and the terms and conditions of legal and contractual restrictions, such as the terms of debt instruments, applicable to us, our subsidiaries and joint ventures, among other variables.
 Also, the amount of cash available for dividend payments may vary significantly from estimates.
 We can offer no assurance that we will be able to pay or maintain the payment of dividends.
 Our actual results may differ significantly from the assumptions made by our board of directors in recommending dividends to shareholders or in adopting or amending a dividend policy in the future.
 Also, there can be no assurance that our board of directors will recommend a dividend payment to our shareholders or, if recommended, that our shareholders will approve such a dividend payment.
 Sempra Energy, as our indirect controlling shareholder, has the ability to establish and modify any dividend policy as well as to determine the payment of dividends, if any.
 The payment of dividends and the amounts of dividend payments paid by us to our shareholders are subject to the approval of our shareholders.
 As long as our indirect controlling shareholder continues to own the majority of our Shares, it will have the ability to determine whether dividends are paid and the amount of such dividends.
-For a description of the factors that can affect the availability and timing of cash dividends to shareholders, see "- Sempra Energy, our indirect controlling shareholder, will continue to have control over us after the completion of this offering, and its interests could conflict with yours," above, and "Dividends and Dividend Policy" below.
+For a description of the factors that can affect the availability and timing of cash dividends to shareholders, see "- Sempra Energy has control over us, and its interests could conflict with yours," above.